scinna/server/readme.md

 - [ ] Support for abstract filesystems (local, S3, ftp, ...)
 - [ ] OAuth from multiple service providers (Google, Facebook, Github)
 - [ ] 2FA
+- [ ] 2FA enforceability (Like if the admin want he can force everyone to use 2FA, like on Github) ?
 - [ ] LDAP ?

 ### Version 3.0